COALVILLE THEATRE FESTIVAL

 A MIDSUMMER NIGHT'S DREAM

-A brilliant opportunity to see the next generation discovering Shakespeare in their own way.
-Particularly fitting as the festival coincides with the midsummer solstice.
+Richard Dax (headteacher) directs his students to bring this abridged classic to life at the Century Theatre.
+A brilliant opportunity to see the next generation discovering Shakespeare in their own way and particularly fitting as the festival coincides with the midsummer solstice.

 -